QGEP/docs/de/_sources/installation-guide/system/workstation.txt

     localhost:5432:*:qgep:password

-.. note:: If you don't have the database on your local machine replace any occurence of :code:`localhost` with the network address of your database server.
+.. note:: If you don't have the database on your local machine replace any occurence of ``localhost`` with the network address of your database server.

 Install QGIS